XiansAiPlatform/XiansAi.Website/docs/getting-started/2-first-flow.md

 }
 ```

+!!! warning "Important"
+    The name workflow must be unique within your organization.
+You can see the list of workflow definitions on the XiansAI portal.
+You can change the name of the workflow by setting it at the `[Workflow]` attribute.

+    ```csharp

+    [Workflow("My New Named Flow")]
+    public class SimpleFlow: FlowBase
+    ```

 ## Configuring flow visualization

 We need to configure bundling the source code of the flow file into the assembly.
 Although this is not needed to execute flows, this is required for the flow visualization to work.
 Do this by adding the following xml to your `.csproj` file: